You are here

 - Complaint Form - You may submit a report electronically via the online Complaint Form.
-If you prefer, you may fax or send a hard copy of the form directly to the Title IX office, or to a member of the Title IX Team
+If you prefer, you may fax or send a hard copy of the form directly to the Title IX Team.

 - Call/Visit/Email the EO/Title IX Office - The Title IX Office may be reached at 617.879.7054 or email@example.com.
 The Title IX Office is located in Tower 404.

 - Call Human Resources - The Human Resources Department may be reached at 617.879.7920.

 - Notify a Mandatory Reporter - Consistent with the Policy Against Discrimination, Discriminatory Harassment, and Retaliation, any trustee, administrator, department chair, program coordinator, manager or supervisor who has knowledge of or receives a report of discrimination, discriminatory harassment, or retaliation, from a student or other member of the University community, is obligated to report the information to the EO Officer/Title IX Coordinator as soon as the employee becomes aware of it.
 This is true for sex-based discrimination and discriminatory harassment regardless of whether it rises to the Title IX definition of sexual harassment.

 - Contact Public Safety - MassArt Public Safety is available 24/7 at 617.879.7800 or firstname.lastname@example.org.

 - Call 911 - If you are off-campus, or need immediate assistance, please dial 911 to be connected with local law enforcement

 If you are not ready to speak with a member of the Title IX Team, please know that there are confidential resources you may turn to.
 Persons who have experienced prohibited forms of sexual harassment under this policy may share information confidentially with designated employees (“Confidential Employees”) who cannot reveal identifying information to any third party unless one or more of the following conditions is present: